-The Adaptive Immune Receptor Repertoire (AIRR) Community of The Antibody Society is a research-driven group that is organizing and coordinating stakeholders in the use of next-generation sequencing (NGS) technologies to study antibody/B-cell and T-cell receptor repertoires.
+The Adaptive Immune Receptor Repertoire (AIRR) Community of The Antibody Society is a research-driven group that is organizing and coordinating stakeholders in the use of next-generation sequencing technologies to study antibody/B-cell and T-cell receptor repertoires.
 Recent advances in sequencing technology have made it possible to sample the immune repertoire in exquisite detail.
-AIRR sequencing has enormous promise for understanding the dynamics of the immune repertoire in vaccinology, infectious disease, autoimmunity, and cancer biology, but also poses substantial challenges.
+AIRR sequencing (AIRR-seq) has enormous promise for understanding the dynamics of the immune repertoire in vaccinology, infectious diseases, autoimmunity, and cancer biology, but also poses substantial challenges.
 The AIRR Community was established to meet these challenges.

-Who is the AIRR Community?
+What is the AIRR Community?

 The idea of forming an Open Science grassroots community working with AIRR-seq data was the brainchild of Jamie Scott, Tom Kepler, and Felix Breden.
 From its conception in 2014, the AIRR Community grew and flourished, then joined The Antibody Society in 2018 as an official Committee.
 The AIRR Community now comprises a multidisciplinary group of several hundred stakeholders who are dedicated to the development of methods and standards for the generation, analysis and sharing of AIRR-seq data.
 Seven Working Groups and four Sub-Committees publish research articles describing standards for the generation, annotation, storage and sharing of AIRR-seq data following FAIR principles.